 Airline Beard Policies: A Closer Look

-When it comes to airline pilots and their grooming choices, beard policies are an important aspect to consider.
 Airlines have specific regulations in place regarding facial hair, and it’s essential for pilots to adhere to these guidelines to ensure safety and professionalism.

 Let’s take a closer look at some of the common beard policies implemented by airlines.